 The SMS shall not require that to create the same date multiple times when affecting certain sites.
 The SMS shall allow that the same holiday date can be used on some sites or all the entire system,

-The SMS shall allow the creation of up to 100 areas per global gateway or KT-NCC.
+The SMS shall allow the creation of up to 100 areas per Global Gateway or KT-NCC.
 Areas shall be the basis for using input/output synchronization (anti-passback), global anti-passback and use of time and attendance.
 They shall define how to control circulation within an area of controlled doors.
 Area features shall include supervisor level control, mustering, occupancy limit, and timed anti-passback.

 The SMS graphics shall enable operators to view the exact location of a component installed at the site, or the state of components and peripherals represented in the graphic such as doors, contacts, motion sensors, controllers, video views and cameras.
 The SMS shall allow for the creation of an unlimited number of graphics.
 The components on the graphics represented by icons as well as the graphics themselves shall have the ability to be modified.
 The SMS shall allow for printing of the graphics with their respective components on the graphical floor plan.